-Salisbury understands the benefits of "green community" designation, and are incrementally advancing the criteria but have expressed that adoption of the stretch code at town meeting may be difficult.
+Salisbury understands the benefits of "green community" designation, and has agreed to all of the criteria except the adoption of the stretch code

 Salisbury's 2008 Master Plan made energy efficiency, renewable energy, and potential cost saving measures a priority for the town.
 This has been proven in the Master Plan's establishment of the Energy Committee as well as their success in moving forward with solar and wind renewable energy initiatives.